-Us Chicago natives are weaned from an early age to become architecture snobs, with aesthetic critiques of the playground equipment not uncommon by the age of five–so my words should be taken with some grains of salt.
+Us Chicago natives are weaned from an early age to become architecture snobs, with aesthetic critiques of the playground equipment not uncommon by the age of five--so my words should be taken with some grains of salt.
 But the bottom line is that I was saddened to see the old Maxwell Street neighborhood go.
 Certainly it needed sprucing up and cleaning up, but I think it could have done without losing the essence of what the neighborhood was about.
 What had landed here was something completely different.
-The city fathers still seem to feel that in order to make a neighborhood nicer and more attractive to some people, it is necessary to push other people–the ones who live and work there–out of the way.
-That’s one reason I left Chicago.

 So yeah, I have a thing for sevens, but to the best of my knowledge I’m not mentioned in any prophecy (unlike my next-door neighbor, “Number 6”).
 If there’s a mark on my forehead, it’s probably a zit.